Dow, S&P 500 end at record highs; BoJ move adds fuel to rally

 For the week, the S&P 500 was up 2.7 percent and the Nasdaq was up 3.3 percent.
 For the month, the Dow was up 2 percent, the S&P 500 was up 2.3 percent and the Nasdaq was up 3 percent.

-The largest decliner on the Nasdaq was Starbucks, down 2.3 percent at $75.56, a day after it reported results.
+The largest decliner on the Nasdaq was Starbucks (SBUX.O), down 2.3 percent at $75.56, a day after it reported results.

 About 8.3 billion shares changed hands on U.S. exchanges, compared with the 7.8 billion average for the month to date, according to data from BATS Global Markets.